IliyanBogdanov/techExerciseSwagLabs/README.md

 # techExerciseSwagLabs
 Automated test cases for an online shop to test the core functionality of the site - https://qa-challenge.codesubmit.io/

+# Playwright Test Automation README
+Introduction
+This repository contains Playwright test scripts for automating tests on the Swag Labs website.
+Playwright is a powerful tool for automating web browser interactions, and these tests demonstrate its usage in a real-world scenario.

+# Getting Started
+To run the tests locally, follow these steps:

+# Clone this repository to your local machine.
+# Install Node.js if you haven't already (https://nodejs.org/).
+# Install dependencies by running npm install in the project directory.
+# Run the tests using the command: `npx playwright test loginPageTests.spec.ts --headed`
+# Run the report generation command: `npx playwright show-report`

+# Test Suite
+The test suite Swag Labs QA Automation Test Suite includes the following test:

+- Successful login
+This test case navigates to the Swag Labs website, logs in using the credentials from the user-credentials.json file, and verifies that the inventory list is visible after successful login.

+# Additional Information
+This project uses TypeScript for writing tests and Playwright Test framework for test execution.
+Test files are located in the tests/ directory.
+Page elements and selectors are defined in the loginPageElements.ts file.

+# Contributors
+Iliyan Bogdanov - Lead Developer

 # Evaluation Criteria
 - Automation & QA best practices